jbfink97/todo/README.md

 # todo
-To do list web appt.
+To do list web app.
 Focuses on the use of modules, webpack, and classes.
 View a live preview [here](jbfink97.github.io/todo)